corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 }
 ```

-## RpcNamedQueryRequest
+## `RpcNamedQueryRequest`

-The endpoint expects a body parameter object `RpcNamedQueryRequest` which has the definition below:
+The endpoint expects a body parameter object `RpcNamedQueryRequest` which has the definition:

 ```kotlin
 data class RpcNamedQueryRequest internal constructor(